ILIAS-eLearning/ILIAS/templates/Guidelines_SCSS-Coding.md

 Code contributions to the ILIAS repository containing style code will be reviewed according to the rules and recommendations defined here.

+If you are interested why we decided to make big changes to the style code for ILIAS version 9 and up, you can find out more in this concept: [Using frameworkless SASS and ITCSS](../src/UI/docu/sass-itcss-concepts.md)

 ## SASS in SCSS syntax generates CSS

 Sass/CSS is responsible for the design of the website.
 Instead of directly writing CSS code and many repeating patterns by hand, we are using the Sass pre-processor to generate the CSS code for ILIAS.